flex-development/log/CONTRIBUTING.md

 ### Terminology

-People interacting with the `flog` project are grouped into 4 categories:
+People interacting with the `log` project are grouped into 4 categories:

 - **owner**: `flex-development` organization owners with full admin rights
 - **maintainer**: owners and people added to the organization who actively